input-output-hk/catalyst-core/src/event-db/Readme.md

 ## Creating A Local Test Database

-Run the following SQL on your local test postgresql server:
+Run the following SQL on your local test PostgreSQL server:

 ```sql
 -- Cleanup if we already ran this before.